 Inadequate physical activity is a behavioral pattern established during youth.
 Many schools are forced to cut back or eliminate resources for physical education, contributing to an increased number of overweight, physically inactive students.
 Our goal is to help schools and educators prepare students for a lifetime of healthy activity.

-Shocked by the dismal statistics on youth fitness and childhood obesity, Cindy and Bill Simon set out to address the lack of fitness resources available to students in their community.
-In 1998 the Simons took action by donating a state-of-the-art fitness center to their local Los Angeles high school.
-The popularity of their first fitness center lead them to establish the Sound Body Sound Mind Foundation as a permanent resource for physical education instructors and schools throughout the country.
+Appalled by the dismal statistics on youth fitness and childhood obesity, Cindy and Bill Simon set out to address the lack of fitness resources available to students in their community.
+In 1998, the Simons took action by donating a state-of-the-art fitness center to their local Los Angeles high school.
+The success of their first fitness center lead them to establish the Sound Body Sound Mind Foundation as a permanent resource for physical education instructors and schools throughout the country.

 In 2009, Sound Body Sound Mind expanded the program to four schools in Denver, Colorado.
-Lead by Denver Public Schools, the program has grown to eight schools.
+The effort was lead by Denver Public Schools and has grown to eight schools.